dendibakh/dendibakh.github.io/_posts/contests/2021-03-27-Summary-of-contest-4-part1.md

 }
 ```

 The access pattern for the arrays in the innermost loop is good, it is always the sequential pattern.
-Everytime the loop counter `cc` in the innermost loop increases by one, the index into the `image` and `kernel` increases by one.
+Every time the loop counter `cc` in the innermost loop increases by one, the index into the `image` and `kernel` increases by one.

 The problem is the trip count of the innermost loop: it is low.
 Vectorization doesn't pay off in that case.